BenjaminPoncet/bobby-snips-tts/README.md

 # bobby-snips-tts

-bobby-snips-tts is an implementation of snips-tts written in NodeJS.
+bobby-snips-tts is an implementation of snips-tts written in Node.js.
 Why?
-Because NodeJS is life!
+Because Node.js is life!

 It's a part of Bobby Assistant Project but it's designed to run in standalone.
 So, feel free to fork, use and modify it.